takahirohonda/js-design-patterns-for-react/apps/mcp-server/README.md

 3. Configure.

-- commands is the node path (use `which node` to find the path)
+- `command` is the node path (use `which node` to find the path)
-- args are the path for the transpiled mcp server file.
+- `args` are the path for the transpiled mcp server file.
+Make sure that it's an array.
-- Suppressing deprecation messages is good practice.
+- Suppressing deprecation messages is good practice so that we don't cloud stdout.

 ```json
 {